isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution924.md

 ---
-title: XERO CLOUD ACCOUNTING SOFTWARE-Xero Subscription Only
+title: Xero is a cloud-based accounting software platform for small and medium sized businesses.
+It allows users to work in the same set of books regardless of location or operating system.
+By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process.
 permalink: /productivity-solutions-grant/solutionrepo/solution924
 ---

 ### Description

-Xero is a cloud-based accounting software platform for small and medium sized businesses.
-It allows users to work in the same set of books regardless of location or operating system.
-By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process.
+201334715D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedW.L.PAnnex3CRwef12August2021-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria